datacamp/antlr-ast/README.md

 3. Using `process_tree` on the output of the previous step
     1. A `BaseAstVisitor` (customisable by providing a subclass) transforms the ANTLR output to a serializable tree of `BaseNode`s, dynamically created based on the rules in the ANTLR grammar
-    2. A `BaseNodeTransformer` subclass can be used to transform each node
+    2. A `BaseNodeTransformer` subclass can be used to transform each kind of node
     3. The simplify option can be used to shorten paths in the tree by skipping nodes that only have a single descendant
 4. Using the resulting tree

 The next sections go into more detail about these steps.

+To visualize the process of creating and transforrming these parse trees, you can use [this ast-viewer](https://github.com/datacamp/ast-viewer).

 ### Using ANTLR